Last Updated: 25 September 2019.

 1016–1042: The Danish Invasion

-A new Danish invasion force arrive in 1016, led by Cnut and Edric.
+A new Danish invasion force arrives in 1016, led by Cnut and Edric.
 Before Cnut reaches London, Ethelred passes away.
-Edmund, the next king, immediately starts fighting the Danes at the battle of Assingdon.
-Edmund, too, is betrayed by Edric.
+Edmund, the next king, immediately starts fighting the Danes at the battle of Assingdon.30 Edmund, too, is betrayed by Edric.
 The country is finally for the Danes and Cnut is king of all England.
 He lets Edmund rule Wessex, though and takes Mercia and the norther for himself.
 Cnut and Edmund become sworn brothers and allies.
 After Edmund’s death, Cnut rearranges the division of rule in Anglo-Saxon England.
-In 1017, East Anglia is for Thurkill, Mercia for Edric and Northumbria for Eric.
-Cnut is also sure to take care of Ethelred’s family.
-He weds Ethelred’s widow and send both Ethelred’s and Edmund’s son into exile.
+In 1017, East Anglia is for Thurkill, Mercia for Edric and Northumbria for Eric.31 Cnut is also sure to take care of Ethelred’s family.
+He weds Ethelred’s widow and sends both Ethelred’s and Edmund’s son into exile.

 All this while, the Anglo-Saxons have continued to pay the Danes tribute.
 Two sums of 72,000 and 10,500 are paid to Cnut.
 He uses is to let his army leave for Denmark in 1018.
 He sails home himself by 1019 and stays in Denmark for two years.
-Upon his return to England in 1020, he builds the church in Assingdon.
-A year later, he outlaws Thurkill and sails for the isle of Wight.
-He reconciles with Thurkill in 1023 and Thurkill is sent to Denmark with Cnut’s son Hardacnut.
+Upon his return to England in 1020, he builds the church in Assingdon.32 A year later, he outlaws Thurkill and sails for the Isle of Wight.
+He reconciles with Thurkill in 1023 and Thurkill is sent to Denmark with Cnut’s son Harthacnut.
 In turn, Cnut takes Thurkill’s son with him.
 But he has to go to Denmark anyway to fight off a Swedish army.
-He fights with Danes and English at his side, but loses.
-It takes him another few years before he can drive out king Olaf (1028) and take the Norwegian crown in the process.
+He fights with Danes and English at his side but loses.
+It takes him another few years before he can drive out King Olaf (1028) and take the Norwegian crown in the process.

 1043–1066: Edward v Godwin